code_metrics

 | ?- logtalk_load(code, [hook(object_wrapper_hook), source_data(on)]).

-With either wrapping solution, pay special attention to any compilation warnings that may signal issues that could prevent the plain Prolog code of working when wrapped by an object.
+With either wrapping solution, pay special attention to any compilation warnings that may signal issues that could prevent the plain Prolog code from working when wrapped by an object.